Mass-type invariants in the presence of a cosmological constant: A Positive Mass Theorem for the -harmonic Total Mass

 Finally, the last term on the right-hand side of the above inequality converges to $0$ as $j\to+\infty$, again by Theorem~\ref{C1-dependece_Green}.
 Passing to the limit as $\ep\to0$ then concludes the proof of \eqref{cont_2} and hence of the proposition. \end{proof} We are now in the position to establish that the Polarized $p$-harmonic Mass is proper as a function of its pole. \begin{proposition} Let $(M,g)$ be a compact three-dimensional Riemannian manifold with smooth minimal boundary $\pa M$.
 For every $1<p<3$ and every $x\in M\setminus\pa M$, let $\mmp_\Lambda(M,g,x)$ be the Polarized $p$-harmonic Mass with pole at $x$, according to Definition~\ref{def:polmass}.
 Then,

-\end{proposition} \begin{proof} Fix a point $x_0 \in \partial M$, and let $\nu$ be the unit normal vector to $\partial M$ at $x_0$, pointing towards the interior of $M$.
+\end{proposition} \begin{proof} Fix a point $x_0 \in \partial M$, and let $\nu$ be the unit normal vector to $\partial M$ at $x_0$, pointing toward the interior of $M$.
 It is evident that establishing the desired statement is equivalent to proving that

 We claim that

 Before proving the claim, let first note that it implies \eqref{BU_ep}.
 Indeed, by the formula~\eqref{eq:polarized_total_mass} for the Polarized $p$-harmonic Mass, the minimality of $\pa M$ and the lower bound for the bulk term~\eqref{stima_bulk} -- together with the subsequent Remark~\ref{rem:unibulk} -- we have that